sauliusGTO3000/img_uploader/README.md

 # Image Uploader

 A simple web page for image uploading.
+Project is temporarily deployed on https://www.sauliusgto3000.lt until 9/19/2018

 ***Project was created using:***
   - Symfony 3.4.15 with Flex